-She stepped into this role after being a public radio reporter for 17 years.
-She's covered everything from education to immigration, juvenile justice and child welfare issues to veterans' affairs and the military.
+She's been a public radio reporter for nearly 20 years covering everything from education to immigration, juvenile justice and child welfare issues to veterans' affairs and the military.

 Connecticut has been her home for a decade now after Lucy moved here in 2006 to become WNPR's Assignment Editor.

 She's also been local host for mid-day programming and for "All Things Considered."

 She contributes to National Public Radio and her stories have aired on several national NPR shows including Morning Edition, All Things Considered, Weekend Edition, Weekend All Things Considered, Here and Now, and Latino USA.

 During her time in Connecticut, Lucy has focused on immigration including New Haven's controversial ID card program, efforts for an in-state tuition law for undocumented students, and the Becoming American series: stories of immigrants and the citizenship process.
 In 2011, Lucy launched the Coming Home Project to tell the stories of returning Afghanistan and Iraq War veterans in transition.
 To learn more about the military, Lucy was chosen to take part in a week-long training for journalists hosted by the U.S Army at Fort Leavenworth, KS and Fort Leonard Woods, MO.
 Getting up at 3:30 am to participate in boot camp was most memorable!

 In September of 2014, she was selected to join military reporters around the country for a conference hosted by the Medill National Security Journalism Initiative in Washington D.C.